HOME › TEACHING › BIOLOGY & AI CURE

 Janie Menjivar

-Janie is exploring the convergent evolution of pelvic suction disks in goby fishes, asking whether substrate type drives repeated adaptation of this attachment structure.
-She is measuring relative pelvic disk area and habitat type across Gobiidae.
+Exploring the convergent evolution of pelvic suction disks in goby fishes, asking whether substrate type drives repeated adaptation of this attachment structure.
+Measuring relative pelvic disk area and habitat type across Gobiidae.

 🦈